 Birding Holidays UK

-Our holiday cottages provide an ideal countryside base for those on a birding tour or walking holiday in the UK.
+Our holiday cottages provide an ideal countryside base for birdwatching breaks and walking holidays in the UK.
 The hillside farm is eight miles from the coast and contains a wide variety of habitats including an area of award winning broadleaved woodland, coniferous woodland, grassland, hedgerows and upland streams.

 What birds will we see?